koka-lang/koka/readme.md

 # Koka: a function-oriented language with effect inference

-_Note: Koka v2 is currently under heavy development with the new evidence translation and C backend, and various features may be lacking.
+_Note: Koka v2 is currently under heavy development with the new evidence translation and C backend, and various features may be lacking, documentation may be outdated, and not all tests will run.
 Use the branch [`v1-master`](https://github.com/koka-lang/koka/tree/v1-master) to use the older stable Koka v1 with the Javascript backend._

 Koka is a strongly typed, strict functional language which tracks the (side) _effects_ of every function in its type.